eigerco/polka-storage/rfcs/002-data-retrieval.md

 ## Storage provider server

-The current server implementation exposes the endpoint which allows 3rd parties to upload some content.
+The current server implementation exposes an endpoint which allows 3rd parties to upload some content.
 That content is then encoded as a CAR file.
 That files are then packed into the unsealed sector which is stored on disk.
 The unsealed sector is sealed and also stored on disk.
 The sealed sector is unreadable that